Hunet-edutech/ffmpeg-web-client/README.md

     * [goftp/server](https://github.com/goftp/server) : ftp server for test

-2. Relocate ffmpeg.exe / ffprobe.exe to directory of main.go
+2. Change location of ffmpeg.exe / ffprobe.exe to directory of main.go

 3. Run your ftp server for testing